Frogging-Family/linux-tkg/README.md

 ### Important information

-- In `intel_pstate` driver, frequency scaling aggressiveness has been changed upstream and now results in stutters and poor performance in low/medium load scenarios (for higer power savings).
+- In `intel_pstate` driver, frequency scaling aggressiveness has been changed upstream and now results in stutters and poor performance in low/medium load scenarios (for higher power savings).
 As a workaround for our gaming needs, we are setting it to passive mode to make use of the `acpi_cpufreq` governor passthrough, keeping full support for turbo frequencies.
 It's combined with our aggressive ondemand governor by default for good performance on most CPUs while keeping frequency scaling for power savings.
 - Nvidia's proprietary drivers might need to be patched if they don't support your chosen kernel OOTB: [Frogging-Family nvidia-all](https://github.com/Frogging-Family/nvidia-all) can do that automatically for you.
 - Note regarding kernels older than 5.9 on `Archlinux`: since the switch to `zstd` compressed `initramfs` by default, you will face an `invalid magic at start of compress` error by default.
 You can workaround the issue by editing `/etc/mkinitcpio.conf` to uncomment the `COMPRESSION="lz4"` (for example, since that's the best option after zstd) line and regenerating `initramfs` for all kernels with `sudo mkinitpcio -P`